 The object of Coach Painting is to apply a good even coverage of paint with fast brush strokes (at all angles) covering a small area (about 30” square).
 Once empty immediately refill the brush and repeat the process, brushing into the area you've just done.
 As soon as a section is covered (the first upright 30” strip of a vertical panel for instance) lay the paint off top to bottom.
 Do this from start to finish very quickly and then keep on going in the same fashion until the panel is complete - always brushing back into the section you've just done.
 Don't stop to admire you work (or for any reason) until the complete panel is finished.

-Always use the biggest brush you can handle - 3” should be sufficient for most work.
+Always use the biggest brush you can handle.

 If you are inexperienced practice first!